WEBSITE EDITORIAL STAFF

 This link will provide you with a current list of recent additions and up dates to the page.
 They are not all linked, so you may have to browse to the specific area that was amended or up-dated.

 Originally issued as an informal bulletin called PERI-851-SCOPE created by Jerry Kasanda in March 1969, the bulletin evolved as the professional journal of the Canadian Forces Physical Education and Recreation (PE&R) Branch (Disbanded) and was titled the PERISCOPE.
 It was published regularly by DPERA.
 In addition to articles written by PEROs and PERIs on current topics related to PE&R, it contained announcements that were of common interest to PE&R members and a location list of all serving members.
 When the Branch was disbanded in 1997, the accumulated funds remaining in the Branch Fund were distributed to active projects like the Atlantic Region Reunion Committee, the Kingston Annual Dick Allen Golf Tournament/Reunion and to the establishment of this web site.
-Under the guidance of Lee Roberge the site was created by Brian Harrison, then maintained solely by Lee until 2004, when the reins were passed to Joe Beauchene, John Waller and Ken MacDonald who created the current version.
+Under the guidance of Lee Roberge the site was created on 14 Oct 2003 by Brian Harrison, then maintained solely by Lee until 2004, when the reins were passed to Joe Beauchene, John Waller and Ken MacDonald who collectively created the current version.
+When John (2010) and Joe (2013) both passed away, Ken was left to fend for himself until 2014 when Brian Harrison volunteered to be an Editor.

 To protect your privacy and avoid spamming, hacking and unwanted solicitation, a user name and password are required to access the Guest Book.
-Bone fide members may send an e-mail to Mel McGraw (see Board of Directors for the e-mail address))and request the details.
+Bone fide members may send an e-mail to Mel McGraw (see locator & Bio link above for the e-mail address))and request the details.
 Upon proper verification that you are an alumni member, Mel will send you an e-mail with the Guest Book user name and password.

 Funds donated are used for site administration, maintenance, sponsored activities and alumni sponsored charities as determined by the Board of Directors.
 A record of contributions may be found by clicking here.
-If you wish to make a contribution to help support this page please send a cheque or money order made payable to PE&R Branch Account 2377869 to: Herb MacAuley, 139-46000 Thomas Rd, Chilliwack BC, V2R 5W6.
+If you wish to make a contribution to help support this page please send a cheque or money order made payable to:

 Items of current interest are posted here for your quick and easy reference.
 When items become out-dated they are then posted to the Archives.
-If you would like to post articles, pictures, notices or planned activities, please e-mail them to Ken and they will be happy to publish them.
+If you would like to post articles, pictures, notices or planned activities, please e-mail them to the editors and they will be happy to publish them.

 This section provides us with a forum in which we can share our treasured moments.
 We will publish photos of Courses, Alumni Groups, Staff, Staff Xmas Cards, Special Events or other shots that may bring back fond (or otherwise) memories of the past.
 We request that, if possible, all photos are accompanied by a who, what, where, when and why description.